Kohimarama: History

 Kohimarama used to be part of the 600-acre Kohimarama block of land sold by the Māori Ngāti Pāoa iwi (tribe) to the Crown in May 1841 for 200 pounds.
 The block was a large area, from Ōrākei-Mission Bay to the Tāmaki River and from the Waitematā Harbour to the outskirts of Panmure.
 As the iwi never received the advantages they expected from the sale, the price is considered "ridiculously low, even for the time".

 Arriving in Auckland in 1841, William Field Porter, was a month too late for the first Government auction, but became the first settler in today’s Kohimarama after the second auction.
 Then the area consisted of a lagoon, a raupo swamp and the Kohimarama beach, the longest beach in the Harbour.
 Porter sent men to clear, fence and drain the area.
 One of these men was Thomas Kemp, later to be a landowner of the neighbouring suburb, Mission Bay.

 The Kohimarama Wharf was built in 1912 on the Pipimea Head between Kohimarama and Mission Bay.
 The first business in Kohimarama was a tearoom which catered to the people arriving at the newly built wharf.
 The access to the wharf was not easy; people had to walk around the rocks to and from the wharf which ultimately led to the building of the road now known as Tamaki Drive.

 From 1892 to 1919, Kohimarama was also known as the ‘Jockey Bay’, since the area was used as a training ground for race horses.
 In 1919, the stables were moved to Ronaki Road, Mission Bay, and the land in Kohimarama was leased to W.H.
 Madill, a dairy farmer.

 Today, Kohimarama is one of the quieter beaches along Tamaki Drive and has cafes along the beach front.
 The Kohimarama Yacht Club is located on Tamaki Drive.
 This club was set up in 1939 for young people and the construction of the club house at Gower’s Point, between the Kohimarama and Saint Heliers, was finished in 1957.

-In 2009 the Auckland City Council spent $10,000,000 to preserve the pōhutakawa trees by protecting the eroding sea wall.
-A boardwalk was created and sand was shipped from the northern beach of Pakiri.
+In 2009 the Auckland City Council spent $10,000,000 to preserve the pōhutukawa trees by protecting the eroding sea wall.
+A boardwalk was created and sand was shipped from the northern beach of Pākiri.
 Naturalistic rock headlands were built and were the first of their kind along the Eastern Suburb beaches.
 They have become a part of the Tamaki Drive coastal landscape.
 The solution diverted storm water to either end of the beach and piped it out to a rock shelf.
 The rock headland formations were hand shaped and coloured to match the surrounding cliffs and recede into the existing environment.